zapier/visual-builder/docs/_manage/integration-performance/user-feedback.md

 * _Duplicate_: The issue is a duplicate of another issue.
 Please note the duplicate issue in the required comment.
 * _Cannot Reproduce_: All attempts at reproducing this issue failed.

 All issues marked `Done` are reviewed by the Zapier team for accuracy and completion.
-Any necessary explanation or feedback will be provided via comments on respective the issues after the internal review.
+Any necessary explanation or feedback will be provided via comments on respective issues after the internal review.
+Please respond with questions or concerns on the appropriate issue to keep discussions clear.